Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: Related Work

 \textbf{Surface Normal Estimation.} Surface normal prediction is regarded as a close task to monocular depth prediction.
 Extracting 3D geometry from a single image has been a longstanding problem in computer vision.
 Surface normal estimation is a classical task in this context requiring modeling both global and local features.
 Typical approaches leverage networks with high capacity to achieve accurate predictions at high resolution.
 For instance, FrameNet \cite{huang2019framenet} employed the DORN \cite{fu2018deep} architecture, a modification of DeepLabv3 \cite{chen2017deeplab} that removes multiple spatial reductions (2$\times$2 max pool layers), to generate high resolution surface normal maps.
 A different strategy consists of designing appropriate loss terms.
 For instance, UprightNet \cite{xian2019uprightnet} considered an angular loss and showed its effectiveness for the task.
 More recently, Do~\etal~\cite{do2020surface} proposed a novel truncated angular loss and a tilted image process, keeping the atrous spatial pyramid pooling (ASPP) module to increase the receptive field.
 Although its performance is SOTA, two extra training phases are added due to the tilted image process.

-\textbf{Attention Models.} Several works have considered integrating attention models within deep architectures to improve performance in several tasks, such as image categorization~\cite{xiao2015application}, image generation \cite{tang2020xinggan}, speech recognition~\cite{chorowski2015attention}, and machine translation~\cite{vaswani2017attention}.
+\textbf{Attention Models.} Several works have considered integrating attention models within deep architectures to improve performance in several tasks, such as image categorization~\cite{xiao2015application}, image generation \cite{tang2020xinggan,tang2020dual,tang2019multi,tang2019attention}, video generation~\cite{liu2021cross}, speech recognition~\cite{chorowski2015attention}, and machine translation~\cite{vaswani2017attention}.
 Focusing on pixel-level prediction, Chen \etal~ \cite{chen2016attention} were the first to describe an attention model to combine multi-scale features learned by a FCN for semantic segmentation.
 Zhang \etal~\cite{zhang2018context} designed EncNet, a network equipped with a channel attention mechanism to model the global context.
-Huang \etal~\cite{huang2019ccnet} described CCNet, a deep architecture that embeds a criss-cross attention module with the idea of modeling contextual dependencies using sparsely-connected graphs to achieve higher computational efficiency.
+Huang \etal~\cite{huang2019ccnet} described CCNet, a deep architecture that embeds a criss-cross attention module with the idea of modeling contextual dependencies using sparsely connected graphs to achieve higher computational efficiency.
 Fu \etal~\cite{fu2019dual} proposed to model semantic dependencies associated with spatial and channel dimensions by using two separate attention modules.
-Xu \etal~\cite{xu2020probabilistic}~proposed the PGA-Net feature dependent conditional kernels.

 Our work significantly departs from these approaches as we introduce a novel attention gate mechanism, adding spatial- and channel-level attention into the attention decoder.
 Notably, we also prove that our model can be successfully employed in the case of several challenging dense continual pixel-level prediction tasks, where it significantly outperforms PGA-Net~\cite{xu2020probabilistic}.